theemathas/small_iter/README.md

 This is because `vec::IntoIter` is represented as 4 pointers, which is one more than strictly necessary.

-This crate provides an `IntoSmallIter` type, which is represented as 3 pointers.
+This crate provides an `SmallIter` type, which is represented as 3 pointers.
 In exchange for this smaller size, this type doesn't implement `DoubleEndedIterator`

 ## Usage